 - Good fats e.g. mono or polyunsaturated oils, nut, seeds, olives, avocado for essential fatty acids, energy, fat soluable vitamins such as vitamin D and E. Use in moderation in cooking, salad dressings or as a snack e.g. avocado, nuts and seeds.

 Is there any specific food recommended for boosting the immune system?

 There is currently no convincing evidence that any specific food or diet can “boost” our immune system and prevent COVID -19.

 Having said that, a nutritious balanced diet and healthy lifestyle, are essential for good health and to support our immunity.
 A poor diet is tied to an increase in general infection risk.
 In addition, regular physical activity and specifically getting enough sleep are very important for optimal immune function.
 Diligent hygiene and social distancing continue to be the best advice for preventing infection.

-What kind of snacking is good during the lockdown period?
+What kind of snacking is good?

-While in prolonged lockdown there is a tendency to want to eat and snack more often, whether it’s due to actual hunger, boredom, emotional eating or simply sampling the products of your recent cooking.
+While there is a tendency to want to eat and snack more often, whether it’s due to actual hunger, boredom, emotional eating or simply sampling the products of your recent cooking.
 If you get hungry, choose foods providing longer lasting satisfaction and energy.
 Some examples of healthy snacks include:

 - A piece of fruit or bowl of berries

 - Chopped raw vegetables with hommus or salsa dip

 - A couple of wholegrain crackers with tomato or avocado